Hate speech laws by country: Czech Republic

 The Czech Republic prohibits hate speech under its Criminal Code, which includes inciting hatred, discrimination, or violence against specific groups based on race, religion, nationality, or other affiliations, with potential penalties including prison sentences.
 Specific provisions outlaw defamation of nations, denial or justification of genocide, and expressing sympathy for movements that suppress human rights.
 While freedom of expression is protected, it is limited by these provisions, and the government also monitors and prosecutes extremism, which can involve hate speech.
-Specific provisions outlaw defamation of nations, denial or justification of genocide, and expressing sympathy for movements that suppress human rights.
-While freedom of expression is protected, it is limited by these provisions, and the government also monitors and prosecutes extremism, which can involve hate speech.

 A person can be sentenced to up to two years in prison for publicly inciting hatred against any nation, race, ethnic group, religion, class, or other group, or for inciting the restriction of their rights and freedoms.
 The concept of extremism also covers hate speech, particularly through the promotion of violence against specific groups or historical revisionism.
 It is illegal to deny, question, approve, or justify genocide, including the Holocaust.

 The Security Information Service (BIS) monitors extremism and prejudiced hatred, and the government prosecutes individuals for hate crimes and related offenses, as seen in the convictions for defamation, genocide denial, and inciting hatred in 2023.